North University Park, Los Angeles

 North University Park is a neighborhood in Los Angeles, California.
 Located just north of the University of Southern California, North University Park contains two historic districts that are both on the National Register of Historic Places: The North University Park Historic District and the Menlo Avenue–West Twenty-ninth Street Historic District.

 Geography

 North University Park is bounded between Vermont Avenue on the West, Figueroa Street on the East, Adams Boulevard on the North and Jefferson Boulevard on the South.

 The City of Los Angeles has installed North University Park neighborhood signs at the intersections of Adams Boulevard and Figueroa Street, Adams Boulevard and Vermont Avenue, Jefferson Boulevard and Vermont Avenue, and Jefferson Boulevard and Figueroa Street.

 History

-Located just north of USC's campus, North University Park was agricultural land until the late nineteenth century.
-Today, the neighborhood features some of the richest collections of historic architecture in the city of Los Angeles, including Victorian and Craftsman homes dating back to the 1800s.
+Located just north of USC's campus, North University Park was agricultural land until the late 19th century.
+The neighborhood currently features Victorian and Craftsman homes dating back to the 1800s.

 Historic Districts

 There are two Historic Districts in North University Park.

 The Menlo Avenue–West Twenty-ninth Street Historic District is bounded by West Adams Boulevard on the north, Ellendale on the east, West Thirtieth Street on the south, and Vermont Avenue to the west.
 The district was added to the National Register of Historic Places in 1987.

 The North University Park Historic District is bounded by West Adams Boulevard on the north, Magnolia Avenue on the west, Hoover Street on the east, and 28th Street on the south.
 The district was added to the National Register of Historic Places in 2004.